Illinois Trucking Accident Lawyers

 • Destroying evidence

-Intense traffic, heavy winds, truckers who are unfamiliar with their routes, congested delivery areas, and poor road design is a recipe for disaster when it comes to truck accidents in Chicago.
+Intense traffic, heavy winds, truckers who are unfamiliar with their routes, congested delivery areas, and poor road design is a recipe for disaster when it comes to truck accidents in Illinois.
 The main causes of trucking crashes in Chicagoland, however, are attributable to driver behaviors.

 Truck Driver Distraction